godotengine/godot-docs/tutorials/performance/using_servers.rst

   *instance base* via the :ref:`VisualInstance.get_instance() <class_VisualInstance_method_get_instance>`
   and :ref:`VisualInstance.get_base() <class_VisualInstance_method_get_base>` respectively.

-Just explore the nodes and resources you are familiar with and find the functions to obtain the server *RIDs*.
+Try exploring the nodes and resources you are familiar with and find the functions to obtain the server *RIDs*.

 It is not advised to control RIDs from objects that already have a node associated.
 Instead, server functions should always be used for creating and controlling new ones and interacting with the existing ones.